Page copy protected against web site content infringement by Copyscape

 Libyan Extras Continued.

 Following publication of these Memories of Libya a very good friend came up with a selection of contemporary photos from his own collection.
 To keep all the Libya material together in one section, with his agreement, I have incorporated his contribution into the main pages.
-Therefore all photos in this page are from….
+Therefore the majority of the photos in this page are from….

 David Croton R.E.M.E.